-The Portfolio Manager has been assigned the management of the securities portfolio under the supervision and responsibility of the Management Company; to this end, it carries out all transactions relevant hereto in accordance with the prescribed investment restrictions.
+The Management Company has assigned the Portfolio Management of the sub-funds to the Portfolio Managers as described above.
+The Portfolio Manager has been assigned the management of the securities portfolio under the supervision and responsibility of the Management Company.

 The Portfolio Management entities of UBS Asset Management may transfer their mandates, fully or in part, to associated Portfolio Managers within UBS Asset Management.
-Responsibility in each case remains with the aforementioned Portfolio Manager assigned by the Company.
+However, responsibility in each case remains with the aforementioned Portfolio Manager assigned by the Company.